cabreraleon/cabreraleon.github.io/index.md

 graduate-level CS coursework, conduct research, and prepare for a graduate degree or career in the computer science field. <br>

 I am completing my last semester of the iCAN program this Summer 2022, where I am researching topics in robotics and motion planning at the Parasol Laboratory at the Thomas M. Siebel Center, located in the UIUC campus.
 I will be funded by the DREAM program during my research experience.
-My advisor is Dr. Nancy M. Amato, the Head of the UIUC Department of CS.
+My advisor is Dr. Nancy M. Amato, the Head of the UIUC Department of CS and a truly inspiring woman.
 My interests are in applied-motion planning fields such as video games and graphic animation.

 ## About My Advisor